The Chain That Cannot Break

 If your salvation rested on your decision, your decision might change.
 If it rested on your faithfulness, your faithfulness might fail.

-You did not find God.
-He found you.
-You did not choose Him.
-He chose you — before the foundation of the world, while you were still His enemy, while you were dead in transgressions and incapable of reaching for Him.
-And what He began, He will finish.
-Not because you are strong enough to hold on.
-Because He will never let go.
+But it rests on God — on a chain forged in eternity, tested at the cross, sealed by the Spirit.
+You did not find Him; He found you.
+You did not choose Him; He chose you — before the foundation of the world, while you were still His enemy, while you were dead in transgressions and could not have reached for Him to save your life.
+And what He began, He will finish — not because you are strong enough to hold on, but because He will never let go.

 Go back to the goldsmith.
 The dying forge.
 The black velvet cloth.
-The eight-linked chain with your name stamped on the inside of every link.
+The nine-linked chain with your name stamped on the inside of every link.
 He is finished now.
 He stands up, cradling the chain in his hands the way a father cradles a newborn — gently, carefully, as if the weight of it might change the whole world.
 And then he walks across the room to where you are lying, cold, on a slab of stone.
 He does not ask if you want the chain.
 Dead men do not want things.
 He clasps it around your neck with his scarred hands.
 And the moment the clasp closes, your eyes open.
 Not because you earned the gold.
 Not because you reached for it.
 Because the goldsmith made the chain, chose the neck, walked the room, and did the clasping.
 You did not save yourself.
 You were saved by a goldsmith who had been working on your chain since before there were galaxies.
 And the chain He clasped around you will not come off.
 Not in death.
 Not in doubt.
 Not in the worst week of your life.
 The clasp is not in your hands.
 It is in His.

 Father, I have been writing my name into a work You signed before the stars.
 Take the pen out of my hand.
 Close every link the goldsmith made.
 Clasp the chain.
 I did not forge it, I did not fit it, I cannot keep it on — but You can, and You will, and You have.
 Bring me home.
 Amen.